Category:

 You’ve probably come across DocuSign before.
 It’s one of the most recognized platforms for electronic signatures, and companies of all sizes use it to handle agreements, contract approvals, and everything in between.

-The process is simple: upload a file, place the signature fields, and send signature requests to whoever needs to sign.
+With this tool, you can simply upload a file, place the signature fields, and send signature requests to whoever needs to sign.
 They can review and sign from anywhere, on any device, without needing an account.

 What Is Aline?

 Aline is a contract platform built for teams that want more than just a place to sign.
-While Adobe Sign and DocuSign focus on electronic signatures, Aline covers the full contract process, from the initial drafting all the way up to the final approval.
+While Adobe Sign and DocuSign focus on electronic signatures, Aline covers the full contracting process, from the initial drafting all the way up to the final approval.

 Aline